RHReynolds/colochelpR/README.md

 ## Usage example

-For an example of how the wrapper functions in this package have been used in analyses, please refer to the following repository:
+For an example of how the wrapper functions in this package have been used in analyses, please refer to the following [repository](https://github.com/RHReynolds/RBD-GWAS-analysis).

-**To be added**

 ### Note on column names